-- (R) Remedial Work for Pavements. - 1148(1) Corrective work shall be required for any 25 ft interval with a1149localized roughness in excess of 160 in/mi.
-The Engineer may waive1150localized roughness requirements for deficiencies resulting from
+(R) Remedial Work for Pavements.

+(1) Corrective work shall be required for any 25 ft interval with a localized roughness in excess of 160 in/mi.
+The Engineer may waive localized roughness requirements for deficiencies resulting from manholes or other similar appurtenances.
+Adjust manholes or other similar appurtenances so that using a 10-ft. straightedge the area around that manhole or other similar appurtenance shall not have more than 3/16-in. variation between any 2 contacts on the straightedge.

-- 1151 manholes or other similar appurtenances.
-Adjust manholes or other 1152 similar appurtenances so that using a 10-ft. straightedge the area 1153 around that manhole or other similar appurtenance shall not have 1154 more than 3/16-in. variation between any 2 contacts on the 1155 straightedge. - If corrective action is not successful, the Engineer may require continued corrective action, or apply a payment adjustment of \$250 per occurrence. - (2) Corrective work shall also be required for any 0.1 mile interval with an average MRI above 95.0 in/mi for Types A and B. For Type A, correct the deficient section to an MRI of 60 in/mi or less.
-For Type B. correct the deficient section to an MRI of 70 in/mi or less.
-For Type C, corrective work may be required by the Engineer for 0.1 mile intervals that have an average MRI above the threshold shown in Tables 401.03-4 - Smoothness Pay Disincentives with MRI, and 401.03-5 - Smoothness Pay Disincentives for Percent Improvement, as applicable. - If corrective action does not produce the required improvement, the Engineer may require continued corrective action, or apply payment adjustment as shown in Tables 401.03-4 and 5. - (3) The Contractor shall notify the Engineer at least 24 hours prior to commencement of the corrective work.
-The Contractor shall not commence corrective work until the methods and procedure have been approved in writing by the Engineer. - (4) All smoothness corrective work for areas of localized roughness shall be for the entire lane width.
-Pavement cross slope shall be maintained through corrective areas. - (5) The remedial repair areas shall be neat, rectangular areas having a uniform surface appearance. - (6) If grinding is used on HMA pavement, the surface shall have nearly invisible grinding marks to passing motorist. - (7) Other methods may include milling and overlaying HMA pavement.
-The length, depth of the milling and the replacement material will be solely decided by the Engineer. - (8) The finished repaired pavement surface shall leave no ridges or valleys or fins of pavement other than those allowed below.
+If corrective action is not successful, the Engineer may require continued corrective action, or apply a payment adjustment of \$250 per occurrence.

+Corrective work shall also be required for any 0.1 mile interval 1169 (2) 1170 with an average MRI above 95.0 in/mi for Types A and B. For Type A, correct the deficient section to an MRI of 60 in/mi or less.
+For Type B, 1171 correct the deficient section to an MRI of 70 in/mi or less.
+For Type C, 1172 1173 corrective work may be required by the Engineer for 0.1 mile intervals that have an average MRI above the threshold shown in Tables 1174 401.03-4 - Smoothness Pay Disincentives With MRI and 401.03-5 -1175 1176 Smoothness Pay Disincentives For Percent Improvements as applicable.
+1177

+- 1179If corrective action does not produce the required improvement, the1180Engineer may require continued corrective action, or apply payment1181adjustment as shown in Tables 401.03-4 Smoothness Pay1182Disincentives With MRI and 401.03-5 Smoothness Pay Disincentives1183For Percent Improvements. - 1185(3) The Contractor shall notify the Engineer at least 24 hours prior1186to commencement of the corrective work.
+The Contractor shall not